 Since I often receive questions about the amount of miles that the AAdvantage program requires for some American Airlines award tickets, I thought that I should explain how American Airlines AAdvantage award tickets work.

 I originally wrote this post after I received a message from a friend who was looking for flights to and from Brazil.
 Her question was about how to get flights on American Airlines without paying over 100,000 miles for a round trip ticket in economy.
-I knew that number seemed high since according to the AA award chart, it is 30,000 miles each way.
+I knew that number seemed high since according to the AA award chart, that route requires 30,000 AAdvantage miles each way.
 I had a feeling it was because no saver level tickets were available.
-My suspicions were confirmed when I went to look at her dates.
+My suspicions were confirmed when I went to check at her dates.

 Overview of American Airlines AAdvantage program

-- Sign up bonuses on Aadvantage co-branded credit cards
+- Welcome bonuses on AAdvantage co-branded credit cards

 - Spend on AAdvantage co-branded credit cards